Georgia Asperger’s Organization, presently located in Barrow County, was founded

 Who we are

-healthy and productive relationships with schools, local businesses and faith based
+through developing healthy and productive relationships with schools, local

-organization's.
-We host monthly B.A.S.S.
+businesses and faith based organization's.
+We host monthly community meet-ups,

-training work shops, and educational seminars to better equip, empower, educate
+training work shops, and educational seminars to better

-and encourage our youth and young adults.
+equip, empower, educate and encourage our young adults

 T.A.P.